Each workshop offered is 3-4 hours. Contact us if you are interested in offering a workshop in your studio or center.

 Contact us if you are interested in offering a course in your studio or center.

 This 16-hour course is designed for comprehensively trained Pilates instructors and licensed health care professionals with Pilates training.
-Learn interventions in the Pilates environment that will help improve stability, alignment and power in the lower extremities, restoring function from impairment through performance.
+Learn interventions in the Pilates environment that will improve stability, alignment, and power in the lower extremities, restoring function from impairment through performance.
+This course includes online coursework in the form of video movement demonstrations combined with the in-person 2-day course.
+Equipment is not a necessity for non-local participants but is recommended.

 - Trochanteric Bursitis,